Program Overview

 Course Organization:

-The course module is organized in 12h of lectures and 8h of tutorials to introduce metabolic engineering workflows.
-At the end of the course the student will be ask to use scientific workflows to design a pathway in a given chassis strain, to write an experimental plan to build and test the designed pathway and to evaluate the cost (man power and consumable) of performing the work.
+At the end of the course, students will be asked to design a metabolic pathway in a given chassis strain, propose an experimental plan to construct and test the designed pathway, and evaluate the associated costs, including manpower and consumables.

 Bibliography: